 3.3 Data Analysis

 Data collected from both locations were analysed through the ANOVA (Gauch, 2006)[4] for both environment individually then combined analysis of variance (ANOVA) to assess the effects of genotype (G), environment (E), and genotype × environment interaction (G×E).
 Significant G×E interactions suggested further stability analysis using the GGE Biplot methodology (Yan et al., 2000[2] Yan and Tinker, 2006)[5].
 This model provided information regarding genotype adaptability, interaction patterns, and identification of stable genotypes across environments despite of having only two environments.
-Statistical analysis of experimental data was performed using R Studio software and Kerala agriculture university Grapes software.
+Statistical analysis of experimental data was performed using R Studio software and Kerala Agricultural University Grapes software.

 RESULTS & DISCUSSION

-The results in Table no.3 showing pooled analysis of variance (ANOVA) under randomized block design across different environments showing significant differences among treatments for most of the traits, indicating the presence of sufficent amount of genetic variability in our experimental material.
-The treatment mean squares (Msq) were significant for plant height (PH), ear length (EL), productive tillers (PT), spikelet number (SN), kernel weight per tiller (KWT), grains per ear (GPE), grain yield per plant (GYP), biological yield (BY), days to flowering (DF), days to maturity (DM), and protein content (PC), which shows that there is good scope for selection and genetic improvement.
+The results in Table no.3 displayed pooled analysis of variance (ANOVA) under randomized block design across different environments showing significant differences among treatments for most of the traits, indicating the presence of sufficient amount of genetic variability in our experimental materials.
+The treatment mean squares (Msq) were significant for plant height (PH), ear length (EL), productive tillers (PT), spikelet number (SN), kernel weight per tiller (KWT), grains per ear (GPE), grain yield per plant (GYP), biological yield (BY), days to flowering (DF), days to maturity (DM), and protein content (PC), which showed that there was a good scope for selection and genetic improvement of wheat by exploiting these materials.
 However, ear width (EW) and harvest index (HI) showed non-significant differences, showing limited variability for these traits.
 The effect of location was significant for most of the traits showing a strong environmental influence on trait expression.
 Traits such as PH, EL, EW, PT, GPE, and DM having significant variation due to location, while grain yield per plant (GYP) and days to flowering (DF) were non-significant, suggesting relatively stable performance of these traits across environments.
-The significant location effect emphasizes the importance of multi-environment testing in evaluating genotype performance.
+The significant location effect emphasized the importance of multi-environment testing in evaluating genotype performance.
 The genotype × environment (G×E) interaction was found to be significant for most of the traits, including PH, EL, EW, PT, SN, KWT, GPE, GYP, and BY, indicating that genotypes responded differently across environments.
-This suggests that the relative performance of genotypes varied with environmental conditions, justifying the need for stability analysis such as GGE Biplot.
+This suggested that the relative performance of genotypes varied with environmental conditions, justifying the need for stability analysis such as GGE Biplot.
 Whereas, days to flowering (DF), days to maturity (DM), and protein content (PC) showed non-significant interaction effects, indicating their stability across environments.
 Similar significant genotype × environment interactions for yield and related traits have been reported in wheat by Baloch et al. (2020) [6] and Ajmera et al. (2021) [7], and Purchase et al. (2000) [8], highlighting the importance of multi-environment testing.

-Table No: 3
+Table No: 3 Pooled ANOVA for thirteen traits of wheat genotypes

-POOLED RBD ANOVA